chaitanya100100/TailorNet/README.md

 ```

 ### Misc
+- See [./models/skirt_model.md](./models/skirt_model.md) for the explanation of skirt garment model.
 - Thanks to Bharat for many fruitful discussions and for `smpl_lib` library taken from his MultiGarmentNet
 repo's [lib](https://github.com/bharat-b7/MultiGarmentNetwork/tree/master/lib) folder.
 - Thanks to Garvita for helping out during the onerous procedure of data generation.